pradyumnaswain/pradyumnaswain/README.md

 - 🌱 I’m currently learning **Micronaut, Kotlin**

-- 👨‍💻 All of my projects are available at [www.pradyumnaswain.info](www.pradyumnaswain.info)
+- 👨‍💻 All of my details are available at [www.pradyumnaswain.info](www.pradyumnaswain.info)

 - 💬 Ask me about **Java, Groovy, Spring Boot**